preetsuthar17/preetsuthar.me/articles/basics-data-structure-algorithm---lecture-3.md

   - DSA Tutorial
 ---

-# Let's talk about operations we can perform on data structures.
+## Let's talk about operations we can perform on data structures

 Here operations basically means changing the existing data structure or creating a new one.